Starlink Mini Canada Review 2026: Price, Plans and Speed

 How many devices can connect?

-The built in router supports up to 128 devices.
+The built-in router supports up to 128 devices.
 For a family with phones, tablets, and a laptop, no issues.
-For better WiFi range across a larger area, add a third party router via the ethernet port.
+For better Wi-Fi range across a larger cottage or RV, add a better router or mesh setup through the ethernet port.

 The Bottom Line